 Damage thresholds for nematodes on cereals and many other crops are usually unknown in Nigeria and other African countries; identifying nematodes and estimating the danger they present is necessary in determining these thresholds (Coyne et al., 2018a, 2018b).
 A light microscope has long been used for the identification of nematode species (Sikora et al., 2018), and morphological and morphometrical characteristics are still employed as a diagnostic technique for the identification of PPN, especially Meloidogyne and Pratylenchus species.
 This technique was employed in this study.
 Despite the drawbacks with this technique, Abdulsalam et al. (2021) argued that when done carefully, morphology-based research still offers valuable diagnostic, and can outperform any biochemical or molecular techniques for nematode identification.

 Many plant parasitic nematodes have been reported to be associated with cowpea and several of these cause damage to the crop.
 The experimental results identified five plant parasitic nematode genera associated with cowpea planted in rainforest soils at the teaching and research farm, of these, Meloidogyne and Helicotylenchus were the most predominant (Figures 1 and 2).
-This findings is in agreement with Tijjani & Atungwu (2017), who reported all identified species as having a high parasitic potential on cowpea, of which Meloidogyne, Pratylenchus, Scutellonema, and Helycotilenchus are endoparasites, which are found in cowpea roots.
+This finding is in agreement with Tijjani & Atungwu (2017), who reported all identified species as having a high parasitic potential on cowpea, of which Meloidogyne, Pratylenchus, Scutellonema, and Helycotilenchus are endoparasites, which are found in cowpea roots.
 These nematodes were distinguished from the other genera by their active development on cowpea and are most likely to contribute to yield losses in cultivated cowpea.
 These species of nematodes have been reported to cause damage to cowpea (Sikora et al., 2018).
-Plant parasitic nematodes constitute a major production constraint to cowpea, in most growing areas of the world, with Meloidogyne sp being implicated as the major species found in cowpea, resulting in estimated yield reduction in cowpea (Abdulsalam et al., 2021).
-Specifically, Tijjani & Atungwu (2017) reported that the presence of Meloidogyne sp brought about stunting, resulted in poor growth and, in extreme situations, delayed the maturity date of cowpea plants.
+Plant parasitic nematodes constitute a major production constraint to cowpea, in most growing areas of the world, with Meloidogyne sp. being implicated as the major species found in cowpea, resulting in estimated yield reduction in cowpea (Abdulsalam et al., 2021).
+Specifically, Tijjani & Atungwu (2017) reported that the presence of Meloidogyne sp. brought about stunting, resulted in poor growth and, in extreme situations, delayed the maturity date of cowpea plants.

 In this study, total plant parasitic population was significantly higher during the rainy season than the dry season (Figure 3 and 4).
 This finding is in agreement with findings by Youssef & El-Nagdi (2021) who reported higher nematode populations in rainy season, when the soil moisture was high, than at low moisture contents in dry season.
 Arguably, fluctuation of nematodes during seasons is influenced by several biotic and abiotic factors such as temperature, annual rainfall, type of soil and plants, organic substances, microflora and management practices.
 Also, temperature can be the main factor influencing nematode diversity, but nematode abundance is predominantly affected by the soil moisture content (Youssef & El-Nagdi, 2021).
 In this study the root population of M. incognita reached its peaks in August, July and positively correlated with the highest soil temperature of 26 - 300C (Figure 3 and 4).
 Similarly, major population fluctuation of M. incognita have been reported to increase with maximum seasonal fluctuation in August with highest M. incognita multiplication occurring in the months of July, August and September (Kankam et. al., 2019; Youssef & El-Nagdi, 2021).